kubernetes/website/content/en/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1.md

   *Map: unique values on key rule will be kept during a merge*

   x-kubernetes-validations describes a list of validation rules written in the CEL expression language.
-This field is an alpha-level.
-Using this field requires the feature gate `CustomResourceValidationExpressions` to be enabled.

   <a name="ValidationRule"></a>
   *ValidationRule describes a validation rule written in the CEL expression language.*